 3. Healthcare and social service occupations

 Canada has been in dire need of healthcare professionals such as nurses, physicians, and dentists in the past few years, bringing healthcare and social service occupations to the priority list.
-If you want to serve in the healthcare sector, the applicant must have accumulated within 3 years, at least 6 months of full-time, continuous work experience in a single occupation listed.
+If you want to serve in the healthcare sector, the applicant must have accumulated, within 3 years, at least 6 months of full-time, continuous work experience in a single occupation listed.
 The work experience could be in Canada or abroad.

-4. STEM ( Science, technology, engineering, and math)
+4. STEM (Science, technology, engineering, and math)

 Canada’s push for innovation means software engineers, data scientists, and cybersecurity experts are in high demand in the present and near future.
-For application, the applicant must have a full-time work experience of 6 months in a total of 3 years in a single occupation listed.
+For application, the applicant must have full-time work experience of 6 months in a total of 3 years in a single occupation listed.

 5. Agriculture and agri-food occupations